shashankraider/react-bricks/README.md

 ### containerId

-Id of the container of the grid which will contain the bricks, Default it has  `id = "bricks-container"`
+Id of the container of the grid which will contain the bricks/grid items, Default value is `containerId = "bricks-container"`

 ```es6
  return(